 Is it any good?

+This book is good fun.
 Start with Charlie and the Chocolate Factory by Roald Dahl.
 Make Charlie a little more dynamic, and add a backstory wherein he is trying to exonerate his father.
 Lose the silly humor, keep the magical factory, but change the tour to a series of puzzles and games, and you're getting close to the idea of THE GOLLYWHOPPER GAMES, which the author says was inspired by a boy who loved Dahl's classic book and wanted something else like it.

 OK, it's not really much like it, but the result is exciting and suspenseful, with puzzles that are just challenging enough, and characters to root for who are appealing, if not very fleshed out.
 Bright middle-graders will enjoy it, including pausing to figure out the riddles before the characters do, and may get interested in solving more word puzzles and playing word games afterwards.
-Good fun.